 Public telephones can be found throughout the main terminal at Glasgow Airport with payment using cash or cards.

-Payphones are in the following locations for departing passengers
+Payphones are in the following locations

-- Main shopping area (near Travelex)
+- Main check-in area

-- Main shopping area (near Boots)
+- Main shopping area (near Travelex - after security)

 If you need to get a picture taken in a hurry, you’ll find coin-operated Photo-Me booths in ground floor domestic arrivals opposite WH Smith and on the first floor of the main terminal before security.
 There’s also one on the ground floor of Car Park 2.